 4. Drive along British Columbia's Sea-to-Sky Highway

 The scenic Sea-to-Sky Highway Route links Whistler with Vancouver, and the drive can be done in a leisurely weekend, with 163 kilometers of driving (101 miles).
-The spectacular views will ensure your drive is never boring, and there are plenty of places along the way to stop for anything from scuba diving to a history lesson on the area's local Indigenous people.
+The spectacular views will ensure your drive is never boring, and there are plenty of places along the way to stop for anything from scuba diving to a history lesson on the area's local First Nations people.

 TIP: Spring and fall can be the best times to visit the Sea-to-Sky Highway, as it can get extremely busy during the summer months.

 5. Be a tourist in Vancouver, British Columbia

 Vancouver, a vibrant seaport in British Columbia, is one of Canada's most ethnically diverse cities.
 The thriving city is known for its art, theater, and music scenes, and you won't run out of fun things to do in Vancouver.
 Museums, an aquarium, beautiful hikes, local markets, and live music add to the bustling culture of British Columbia.
 In this city, you're surrounded by mountains wherever you go, whether you choose to enjoy a hockey game or an afternoon of kayaking.

 6. Enjoy a seaside lunch at Fisherman's Wharf in Victoria, British Columbia

 No trip to British Columbia is complete without seal-spotting in Fisherman's Wharf, located in Victoria's Inner Harbour.
 Grab fresh seafood off a boat, read a book in the park while your kids play, and purchase a souvenir from one of the wharf's unique shops.
 On a sunny day, a leisurely stroll, kayaking adventure, seafood lunch, and watching seals play is one of the best ways to spend your time in Victoria.